Skip to content

 Notchpeak Usage

-CHPC resources are available to qualified faculty, students (under faculty supervision), and researchers from any Utah institution of higher education.
+CHPC resources are available to faculty, students under faculty supervision, and researchers from any Utah institution of higher education.
 Users can request accounts for CHPC computer systems by filling out an account request form.
-This can be found by following this link: account request form.

-Users requiring priority on their jobs may apply for an allocation of wall clock hours per quarter.
-Users will need to send a brief proposal, using the the allocation form found here.
+The notchpeak cluster requires an allocation for jobs running in a non-preemptive state.
+Users requiring an allocation may apply for an allocation of wall clock hours per quarter.
+Users will need to send a brief proposal, using the allocation form found here.

 The notchpeak cluster can be accessed via ssh (secure shell) at the following address: